jackyzha0/jackyzha0.github.io/content/posts/a-failure-resume.md

 ## 2021

-* Ghosted by Contrary Build and Contrary Fellowship
+* Ghosted by both Contrary Build and Contrary Fellowship

 * Couldn't work up the courage to apply to the [Maintainers Summer Fellowship](https://themaintainers.org/summer-fellow)
 	* I really love the work that the Maintainers org is doing and this internship would have combined so many things that I'm interested in and passionate about: maintenance, writing, software, infrastructure, etc. I just couldn't convince myself that I wouldn't have made a fool of myself by applying :(